Facebook Tips for Travel Writers

 By Roy Stevenson

 Here are some Facebook tips to enhance your travel writing image.
-Despite it's problems in the past year or so, Facebook is still a powerful tool for travel writers.
-It improves your media exposure, boosts your influencer ratings, gives you credibility, helps you network with other writers and editors, and provides many other benefits.
+It's a powerful tool for travel writers because it improves your media exposure, boosts your influencer ratings, gives you credibility, helps you network with other writers and editors, and provides many other benefits.

 According to the book, Mastering The New Media Landscape by Barbara Henricks and Rusty Shelton, Facebook is far from a spent force and it's still a popular platform.
 More people use Facebook than any other social media other than YouTube.